 Data sources: Compiled by author from Factiva database and Chinese language media sources.

-Note: N/A = not applicable. chip industry and to do so with the aid of both government cash and foreign investment.
+Note: N/A = not applicable.

 The firm's subsidiary Unigroup, under the leadership of Chairman and CEO Zhao Weiguo (also chairman of the parent firm Ziguang), has undertaken several strategic acquisitions domestically and globally to consolidate China's domestic chip design capacity and to source global talent and expertise.
 The firm acquired private semiconductor design firms Spreadtrum Communications and RDA Microelectronics in 2013 and 2014, respectively (see VerWey 2019).
 In 2014, Unigroup began its cooperation with Intel, via the latter's JV with Spreadtrum.
 As Zhao put it, "The strategic collaboration between Tsinghua Unigroup and Intel ranges from design and development to marketing and equity investments, which demonstrate Intel's confidence in the Chinese market and strong commitment to Chinese semiconductor industry" (cited in Mamiit 2014).
 These acquisitions coincided with Unigroup's announcement that it would invest US\$47 billion over five years into its capacity to design highend chips in China (Cartsen and Lee 2015).